icejan/CPS714-Section4/Group1/README.md

 ### 3. To start the backend server, on terminal enter
 `npm run dev `

-### 4. In the frontend folder, on a SECOND terminal enter
+### 4. In a SECOND terminal, in the frontend folder enter
 `npm install `

-### 4. To run the app, on the SECOND terminal enter
+### 4. In the SECOND terminal, to run the app enter
    `npm start `

   (Open [http://localhost:3000](http://localhost:3000) to view it in your browser) <br>